 Leaves of Absence

-If a student is unable to remain continuously enrolled in the MSW program for any reason, they must formally request a Leave of Absence (LOA) by submitting the Leave of Absence from MSW Program form [PDF] to the SSW and the University Semester Leave Form.
+If a student is unable to remain continuously enrolled in the MSW program for any reason, they must formally request a Leave of Absence (LOA) by submitting the Leave of Absence from MSW Program Form to the SSW and the University Semester Leave Form.
 LOA is permitted for up to one academic year, unless special permission has been granted to extend beyond that parameter.
 In most cases, if a student does not return within one academic year, re-application to the program is required.

 Voluntary Program Withdrawal